NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Reflexive Tattoo.md

 * * *

 **Effect** If the next action you use is to Cast a Spell of 2nd level or lower that affects or targets only you, you can hide that you're casting it.
-This has the same effect as the [[Feats/Conceal Spell|Conceal Spell]] feat.
+This has the same effect as the [[Conceal Spell|Conceal Spell]] feat.

 *Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*